Connect. Learn. Create.

 And of course, we'll need help!
 While this step in our process is further down the road, we are looking for people with relevant skills who might be interested in helping to guide the process.
 If you are interested in helping us develop the tool, please reach out to us.

 Key to the success of our Deep Roots Initiative is the guidance and participation by stakeholders in the Chicago region.
-We are working with several prominent leaders in the built environment, and are continually seeking additional diverse individuals and organizations to help guide, partner and contribute their expertise and skills to this initiative.
 For all stakeholders we will provide opportunities to learn and participate in our biomimicry practice and make new connections within our multi-disciplinary network of passionate professionals.

 Contributors to our Deep Roots Initiative will have the opportunity to lead and/or participate in working groups, conduct biological research and translation (biomimicry!), generate design ideas and help us build our tools.